pickyourtrail_logo

 1. Jungceylon Shopping Mall, Patong – Best One-Stop Shopping Mall in Phuket

 If you are short on time, this is the one place to shop.
-Located right across the Bangla Road in Patong, Jungceylon houses 200+ stores across two anchor tenants: Robinson Department Store and a two-storey Big C Supermarket.
-There’s also a cinema, KidZoona for kids and lots of dining choices, from Thai and Japanese to Korean and Indian.
+Located right across Bangla Road in Patong, Jungceylon houses 200+ stores across two anchor tenants: Robinson Department Store and a two-storey Big C Supermarket.
+There’s also a cinema, KidZoona for kids, and lots of dining choices, from Thai and Japanese to Korean and Indian.

-Timings: 11 AM – 10 PM
+• Opening hours: 11 AM – 10 PM

-Best for: One-stop shopping, families, global brands
+• Best for: One-stop shopping, families, global brands

 Tip: The Big C supermarket here stocks Indian snacks, Maggi and masalas, great for quick comfort buys.